-- The State must allocate adequate resources to the NPM.
+- Allocate adequate resources to the NPM.

 States Parties to the OPCAT do not need to extend an invitation to the SPT in order to receive a visit: it is part of their obligations once they have ratified or acceded to the OPCAT.